georgwittberger/configdeployer-console/README.md

 Creating a profile
 ------------------

-Please refer to the *ConfigDeployer Core Module* documentation for more info on creating a profile.
+Please refer to the [ConfigDeployer Core Module](https://github.com/georgwittberger/configdeployer-core) documentation for more information.

 Deploying a profile
 -------------------